 This full-length downloadable provides a mathematical framework for decision making and the analysis of consequential hidden risks, those tail events undetected or improperly detected by statistical machinery; and substitutes fragility as a more reliable measure of exposure.
 Nassim Nicholas Taleb, Distinguished Professor of Risk Engineering and Co-director of the Research Center for Risk Engineering at the NYU Tandon School of Engineering, explains that the difference between "models" and "the real world" ecologies lies largely in an additional layer of uncertainty that typically thickens the tails and invalidates all probabilistic tail risk measurements - models, by their very nature of reduction, are vulnerable to a chronic underestimation of the tails.

 Complex Plasmas: Scientific Challenges and Technological Opportunities

 Edited by Kurt H. Becker, M. Bonitz, J. Lopez and H. Thomsen

 This book provides an introduction to the physics of complex plasmas, a discussion of the specific scientific and technical challenges they present, and an overview of their potential technological applications.
 Complex plasmas differ from conventional high-temperature plasmas in several ways: They may contain additional species, including nanometer- to micrometer-sized particles, negative ions, molecules and radicals, and they may exhibit strong correlations or quantum effects.

-Kurt H. Becker is a professor in two academic departments at the NYU Polytechnic School of Engineering: Applied Physics and Mechanical and Aerospace Engineering.
+Kurt H. Becker is a professor in two academic departments at the NYU Tandon School of Engineering: Applied Physics and Mechanical and Aerospace Engineering.
 Additionally, he serves as the Vice Dean of Academic Affairs and is a fellow of the National Academy of Inventors.